-Length of time that passes:
+Length of time that passes

 5. Let's talk about the plot.
 Who interacts with whom (or with what)?
 (Note: If you write about when Dad learned to drive, the main action is Dad driving.
-Dad, the driver, interacts with the car.)
+Dad, the driver, can interact with the car or with the driving instructor.)

-Main action:
+Main action